 I usually insist on building a fire on winter backpacking trips, but I was feeling lazy and tired.
-I regret not building the fire.
-I had a nice hot meal and a few more cups of hot chocolate and wrapped myself up in my 0 degree Enlightened Equipment quilt.
+It was nice to have nice hot meal and a few more cups of hot chocolate.
+With my chores done, I wrapped myself up in my 0 degree Enlightened Equipment quilt.

 I slept in my Mountain Laurel Designs Superlight Bivy.
 A bivy is like a burrito for your sleep system.
 You lie your pad on the bottom, then stuff in your quilt, and you climb inside.
 Then you zip the whole thing up.
 Its tight, but it keeps you wrapped up and prevents drafts.

 I was a little cold when I first went to bed.
 A lot of people panic if they feel cold going to bed while winter camping.
 It takes time for your body heat to warm up the air trapped in your quilt.
-It helps if you change out of your damp clothes as soon as you arrive in camp and get your sleeping clothes nice and dry.
-It also helps if you didn’t fall into a stream earlier that day.
+You should change out of your damp clothes as soon as you arrive in camp and get your sleeping clothes.

 Day 2: Mark Nople Shelter to North Adams